If you spend months designing an app, creating a number of iterations, testing them, there’s no doubt you have a question: How to monetize an app?

 - Research apps in the same category: What business model they are using to sell and market their apps?

-Below are some of the leading app monetization models you can choose from.
+Below are some of the major ways to monetize apps you can choose from.

 6 App Monetization Strategies

 Strategy 1: In-App Ads & Free Mobile Apps

 This business model is most attractive for users because they can download your app for free, without paying any penny.

 And you are able to make money by selling data-driven advertising space.

 - you gather information about the users

 - when you have formed a strong user base, you can sell the collected data to in-app advertising networks